selimsami/qforce/docs/source/examples.rst

 Here are two examples of how Q-Force can be used: In default settings and with some customization.
-For the purposes of these examples, whenever you need an additional file, QM outputs or otherwise, they are provided in the directory "necessary files".
+For the purposes of these examples, whenever you need an additional file, QM outputs or otherwise, they are provided in the directory *necessary_files*.

 First, please get the example files by: